 The largest ships can carry over 24,000 TEU (twenty-foot equivalent units) as of 2023.

-These advancements have led to a significant reduction in shipping time by 84% and costs by 35%.
-In 2009, almost one-quarter of the world's dry cargo was shipped by container, equating to an estimated 125 million TEU or 1.19 billion tonnes of cargo.
+These advancements have led to a big drop in shipping time by 84% and costs by 35%.
+In 2009, almost one-quarter of the world's dry cargo was shipped by container.
+This equated to an estimated 125 million TEU or 1.19 billion tonnes of cargo.

 Vessel Category | Capacity (TEU) |